Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @subsection occt_occt_fcug_4_3 Primitive Geometric Types Before creating a geometric object, you must decide whether  you are in a 2d or in a 3d context and how you want to handle the object.
 The *gp* package offers classes for both 2d and 3d  objects which are handled by value rather than by reference.
 When this sort of  object is copied, it is copied entirely.
 Changes in one instance will not be  reflected in another.
-The *gp* package defines the basic non-persistent  geometric entities used for algebraic calculation and basic analytical geometry  in 2d &amp; 3d space.
+The *gp* package defines the basic non-persistent  geometric entities used for algebraic calculation and basic analytical geometry  in 2d & 3d space.
 It also provides basic transformations such as identity,  rotation, translation, mirroring, scale transformations, combinations of  transformations, etc. Entities are handled by value.
 The available geometric entities are:
-  * 2d &amp; 3d Cartesian coordinates (x, y, z)
+  * 2d & 3d Cartesian coordinates (x, y, z)
   * Matrices
   * Cartesian points
   * Vector